DigitalPublishingToolkit/TOD15-Online-Courtship/md/01_Intro-Final-summariese-16Sep_clean.md

-L. D. Rosen, N. A. Cheever, C. Cummings and J. Felt, ‘The impact of emotionality and self-disclosure on online dating versus traditional dating.’
-Computers in Human Behavior, 24(5), (2008): 2124-2157.
+L. D. Rosen, N. A. Cheever, C. Cummings and J. Felt, ‘The impact of emotionality and self-disclosure on online dating versus traditional dating.’ *Computers in Human Behavior*, 24(5), (2008): 2124-2157.

 Jessica M. Sautter, Rebecca M. Tippett and S. Philip Morgan.
-‘The Social Demography of Internet Dating in the United States.’
-Social Science Quarterly 91.2 (2010): 554-575.
+‘The Social Demography of Internet Dating in the United States.’ *Social Science Quarterly* 91.2 (2010): 554-575.

-A. Vasalou and A. N. Joinson, ‘Me, myself and I: The role of interactional context on self-presentation through avatars.’
-Computers in Human Behavior, 25(2), (2009): 510-520.
+A. Vasalou and A. N. Joinson, ‘Me, myself and I: The role of interactional context on self-presentation through avatars.’ *Computers in Human Behavior*, 25(2), (2009): 510-520.

-Treske, Andreas.
-The inner life of video sphere.
-Institute of Network Cultures.
+Treske, Andreas. *The inner life of video sphere*.
+Amsterdam: Institute of Network Cultures.
 2013.

 Toma, Catalina L., Jeffrey T. Hancock, and Nicole B. Ellison.